By Abby Olson

 _____2.* Teach someone how to do a skill from this badge or teach some knowledge about this badge to someone.
 You can teach kids, your spouse, seniors, anyone, just as long as you are sharing your new found knowledge.
 If for some reason you cannot teach what you have learned to someone else, you may choose an additional 2 optional requirements instead.

 _____3. Taste a minimum of three gourmet dark chocolates and compare their tastes.
-Level 3 – 5 need to write a short report on the taste differences.
+Levels 3 & Up: Write a short report on the taste differences.

 _____4. Play a chocolate game such as Chocolatier or Chocolatier II.

 _____5. Make at least five chocolate candies in molds.

 _____6. Learn the history of at least two major chocolate-producing companies.
 Make a timeline of their histories.
 It should include a minimum of ten important events.

 _____7. Bake five chocolate baked goods.
 Two with melted chocolate and three with cocoa powder.

 _____8. Write a short report on the health benefits of dark chocolate or cocoa.